jxjo/AirfoilEditor/README.md

 Multiple versions of an optimization case can be created, making it easier to finally select the best version  at the end of the optimization sessions.

 > [!IMPORTANT]
-> Before you start your own airfoil optimizations with the **AirfoilEditor**, you should fully understand the key concepts of Xoptfoil2 and the special terms like 'seed airfoil' or 'operating point'.
+> Before you start your own airfoil optimizations with the AirfoilEditor, you should fully understand the key concepts of Xoptfoil2 and the special terms like 'seed airfoil' or 'operating point'.
 > Please read carefully the chapters [Getting Started](https://jxjo.github.io/Xoptfoil2/docs/getting_started) and [Airfoil Optimization](https://jxjo.github.io/Xoptfoil2/docs/airfoil_optimization) of the Xoptfoil2  documentation.
 >You will find the example of 'Getting Started' is ready to go in the AirfoilEditor making it easy to watch and modify your first optimization.